DACs and ADCs, or there and back again

 average(0, 0, 0, 0) = 0 average(0, 0, 0, 1) = 0.25 average(0, 1, 0, 1) = 0.5 average(0, 1, 1, 1) = 0.75 average(1, 1, 1, 1) = 1

 There is a price to pay, of course; for one, some of the high-frequency noise inevitably gets past the filter.
-That said, as a whole, the approach is remarkably robust.
+That said, the approach is generally pretty robust.
 Indeed, many DACs used in consumer audio employ single-bit pulse trains at hundreds of kilohertz to produce claimed output resolutions of up to 24 bits.
-In practice, the noise floor makes that number fairly meaningless; on the flip side, the linearity of 1-bit DACs is superb, because accurate timing is much easier than manufacturing ultra-precise resistors.
+In practice, the noise floor in the circuit typically makes that number fairly meaningless; still, the linearity of 1-bit DACs is superb, because accurate timing is much easier than manufacturing ultra-precise resistors.

 Classical analog-to-digital converters (ADCs)